 Peer leaders do a variety of community service and peer outreach and education activities.
-Peer leaders educate elementary and middle school students, design education campaigns at the Academy and participate in numerous community based health and human service projects.
+Peer leaders educate Elementary and Middle School students, design education campaigns at AIHS and participate in numerous community based health and human service projects.
 The organization is open to all grades and meets weekly on Tuesdays.